JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/writing_good_rules.md

 - There is only one derivative being returned, so from the fact that the user called `frule`/`rrule` they clearly will want to use that one.

+!!
+Warning
+   If your rule returns the tangent it receives without change (such as `rrule(::typeof(+), xs::AbstractArray)` or some view / wrapper of this (such as `rrule(::typeof(adjoint), x::AbstractMatrix)` then it is unsafe to wrap it in a `@thunk`.
+This is because gradient accumulation assumes that the result of `unthunk`ing may be mutated for efficiency, but if the same array appears elsewhere, this will give wrong answers.

 ## [Structs: constructors and functors](@id structs)

 To define an `frule` or `rrule` for a _function_ `foo` we dispatch on the type of `foo`, which is `typeof(foo)`.